-In this post on Best Places to eat in Pensacola, we review: Triggers, Ruby Slipper, Another Broken Egg Cafe.
+In this post oF Best Places to eat in Pensacola, we review: Triggers Seafood, The Ruby Slipper cafe, and Another Broken Egg Cafe.
 Following those reviews are links to four more Top Places to Eat in Pensacola.

 Dining Review: Triggers Seafood Restaurant. (now Wolf Bay

 When we are in Pensacola in our motor home, we generally spend some time staying at Big Lagoon State Park near Perdido Key.
 A few blocks west from the entrance to the park is Triggers Restaurant.

 Viewed from the outside, Triggers isn’t going win any architectural awards.
 You wouldn’t guess it is one of the best restaurants in Pensacola.
 A plain-looking box that years ago was a convenience store and bait shop.
 But in 1987 Glenn and Carol Ard bought the building to house their dream of starting a seafood restaurant.
 Glenn and Carol, their daughter and son-in-law plus an array of other relatives have created a successful authentic seafood restaurant, with friendly staff and a comfortable dining atmosphere.
 The interior has a nautical theme with comfortable tables and chairs, adequately spaced from one another so your dinner conversations aren’t easily shared with neighboring tables.

 Our most recent visit was in March of 2017.
 Jo had their Seafood Platter and I chose the Mahi-Mahi Taco basket.
 Your entre’ includes a choice of two sides.
 Our fish was served hot, moist, and was flakey – easily cut with your fork.
 The veggies were crunchy, not overly cooked.
 Portion sizes were generous.
 Overall rating: excellent service, top-notch food, comfortable seating.
 We are not alone in loving Triggers; they also get some good reviews on Urban Spoon and Google Plus.
 It would get stronger reviews on other lists of best restaurants if it weren’t so far off the beaten path.